apache/trafficcontrol/blueprints/tr-load-tests.md

 * When making harware changes to the server hosting the Traffic Router instance
 * When upgrading Traffic Router to a new Apache Traffic Control version
 * When developing or maintaining a Traffic Router feature that could have an impact on any aspect of Traffic Router performance, including before, during, and after pull request review
-* When a commit that modifies Traffic Router to a GitHub branch, for all Apache Traffic Control branches
+* When a commit that modifies Traffic Router is pushed to a GitHub branch, for all Apache Traffic Control branches

 A load test for Delivery Services exists in the project at [`/test/router`](https://github.com/apache/trafficcontrol/tree/RELEASE-6.0.1/test/router), but
 - It has not been maintained over time, currently does not work